Wall St equities gain, Treasury yields rise as bank worries ease | MarketScreener

 The S&P 500 bank index, after closing down more

-than 22% for the month-to-date on Friday, was up more than 3% on
+than 22% for the month-to-date on Friday, finished up 3% on the

 Citing the First Citizens deal and the potential for